Lake Kanzigiri: Location

 Around Lake Kanzigiri there are wooded savannahs dominated by plants such as Pericopsis angolensis, Parinari curatellifolia and Hymenocardia acida, which indicate Zambezian influences.

 These eastern savannas are mainly found in the Ruvubu National Park, which indicates that Lake Kanzigiri and its marshes associated with it are a zone of separation between the Bugesera District and the Mosso-Malagarazi District.

 Tributaries and outlet

 The south end of the lake is a marsh that is fed by the Kanzigiri River and the Gacucu River, the lower part of the Kabuyenge River.

-The south end is also a marsh, and is fed by the Kanzigiri Lake and the Nyamabuno River, and empties into Lake Rweru.
+The north end is also a marsh, and is fed by the Kanzigiri Lake and the Nyamabuno River, and empties into Lake Rweru.

 However, the direction of flow between Lake Rweru and Lake Kanzigiri depends on the time of year.

 At the start of the rainy season, Lake Rweru flows towards the Kagera River.

 By March–April, the Kagera river level is higher than that of Lake Rweru, and the flow is reversed, with the river flowing into Lake Rweru and the marshes that surround it, including that leading to Lake Kanzigiri.

 When the flood recedes, between June and August, Lake Rweru flows towards the Nyabarongo River over the swamp, and later through a single channel.